Editor’s Note: This Rosetta Stone Japanese Review has been updated on October 6, 2024.

 Rosetta Stone Japanese Alternatives

-While Rosetta Stone might be the global leader in language learning software products, that by no definition of the word means that it is the best and most comprehensive product out there.
+While Rosetta Stone might be the global leader in language learning software products, that by no means means it is the best and most comprehensive product out there.
 Thankfully there are many other innovative language learning programs that are worth your money and your time.

 The two we are most willing to recommend today are JapanesePod101 and Rocket Japanese.